 My bet it will go a little something like this:

 You are awesome and I love your idea, I want to work with you.
 Let’s do it!

 I discussed it and I don’t feel it is right for me right now.
 I don’t feel the market is big enough, the timing isn’t quite right.
 It just isn’t an area I feel comfortable with.
 I wish you the best though.
 LJBF.

-Why logical VCs give a nice reason for no, or no reason for no at all
+Why logical VCs give a nice reason for no or no reason for no at all in a pitch process

 Let’s assume you have $2m now and can make two investments at any point in time you like; would you give $1m to Person B as well?
 Probably not, right?
 But if you are an avid reader and understand game theory and option pricing theory, you know the value of options and waiting for more information.